 \section{Hecke eigensheaves}

-Non-abelian Hodge theory converts the question of constructing the geometric Langlands correspondence for tamely ramified local systems on $C$ to an eigensheaf problem for the Hecke action on tamely ramified semistable parabolic Higgs bundles on $X$.
-To spell this problem out we need to first understand the configuration of parabolic divisors in our birational model for the parabolic Hecke correspondence, as well as the relevant Higgs data.
+Non-abelian Hodge theory converts the question of constructing the geometric Langlands correspondence for tamely ramified flat bundles on $C$ to an eigensheaf problem for the Hecke action on tamely ramified semistable parabolic Higgs bundles on $X$.
+To spell this problem out we must first understand the configuration of parabolic divisors in our birational model for the parabolic Hecke correspondence, as well as the relevant Higgs data.